paul-ohl/music_matcher/Readme.md

 ## Next steps

-Better code: I want to have all the variables to be cli parameters instead of hardcoded variables.
-Also I want to split the files better.

 Improved finding algorithm: If the title of the needle matches a substring of an entry in the haystack, this should be considered a partial match instead of a missing song.
 I should be able to compare artists one by one for one song,